dhwani-ankit/frappe-release-pipeline-demo/.github/pull_request_template.md

 Once merged, the following will happen automatically:
 - ✅ Release pipeline will trigger
 - ✅ Version tag will be created
-- ✅ GitHub release will be published
+- ✅ GitHub release will be published to repository
 - ⚠️ Manual deployment required (see deployment notes above)